Waxxx333/g2eth/README.md

   -h, --help            Show this help menu
   -u, --usage           Advanced Usage
-  -l, --list            List all cards capable of mining ETH -d, --all             List all cards capable of mining ETH and their stats -p, --price           Show BTC and ETH price
+  -l, --list            List all cards capable of mining ETH -p, --price           Show BTC and ETH price
   -c CONVERT, --convert CONVERT | Currency to conver ETH/USD/GBP -i INTO, --into INTO | Currency to convert into ETH/USD/GBP